Surgery for “Heartburn”

 What Contributes to GERD?

 Some people are born with a naturally weak sphincter (LES).
 For others, however, fatty and spicy foods, certain types of medication, tight clothing, smoking, drinking alcohol, vigorous exercise or changes in body position (bending over or lying down) may cause the LES to relax, causing reflux.
-A hiatal hernia (a common term for GERD) may be present in many patients who suffer from GERD, but may not cause symptoms of heartburn.
+A hiatal hernia is found in many patients who suffer from GERD.
+This refers to the condition in which the top part of the stomach bulges above the diaphragm and into the chest cavity.
+This phenomenon is thought to contribute to the development of acid reflux.
+Surgery for GERD also fixes the hiatal hernia.

 Brought to you by:SOCIETY OF AMERICAN GASTROINTESTINAL ENDOSCOPIC SURGEONS (SAGES)